arpetti/LEDITA/README.md

 ## Running Tests

 Before any pushes are made, please ensure all tests pass locally.
-Tests will also be run automatically on Travis after pushing.
-The instructions below explain how to run server and client tests locally.
+Tests will also be run automatically on Travis for every ```git push```.
+If you're on Mac or Linux, the easiest way to run all tests is from project root, run ```./run-all-tests.sh```

+However, if you're on Windows, or want to run different types of tests individually, the instructions below explain how to to do so.

 ### Run Server Tests